fanlei/WhitePHP.net/_posts/2018-07-31-jf-cli-json-formatter.md

 }
 {%- endhighlight -%}

-It's possilbe to remove all the whitespaces by passing `0` as the 2nd parameter like:
+It's possible to reverse the behavior, say, remove all the white-spaces by passing `0` as the 2nd parameter like:

 {%- highlight shell -%}
+$ jf data_formatted.json 0
+{%- endhighlight -%}

+Or,

+{%- highlight shell -%}
-$ jf data.json 0
+$ jf data_formatted.json 0 > data.json
 {%- endhighlight -%}

 More options depend on the <a href="https://www.php.net/manual/en/json.constants.php" target="_whitephp-ref">JSON constants</a> provided.